-BBSRC funded studentship awards are governed by Research Council UK (‘RCUK’) Terms and Conditions for training grants, available at: http://www.rcuk.ac.uk/funding/grantstcs.
+BBSRC funded studentship awards are governed by UK Research and Innovation (UKRI) - formerly RCUK - Terms and Conditions of Research Councils Training Grants.

-In the event of a conflict between the RCUK Terms and Conditions and these Terms, the RCUK Terms and Conditions shall prevail.
+In the event of a conflict between the UKRI Terms and Conditions and these Terms, the UKRI Terms and Conditions shall prevail.

 Studentships will normally be funded for a total period of up to 48 months on a full-time basis, subject to satisfactory progress monitored by the relevant institute or in the case of the University, the school of study, through the annual review of research student progress.
 Satisfactory progress and continuation of funding will be reviewed by the NRPDTP Management Board.
 The period of award may not exceed the period of study of the student.